luisalvesmartins/MapDash/README.md

 Geographic data needs to be in available in the geojson format.

-MapDash is an accelerator that only requires a configuration of the features to be displayed.
+MapDash is an accelerator that only requires a JSON configuration file of the features to be displayed.
 No dev skills are necessary unless you want to extend the solution.
 And if you extend it, please contribute to the source code.

 ![MapDash](docs/mapdash2.png)